AmgiOS/babyfeed-privacy/terms.md

 Upon termination:

-- Your license to use BabyFeed ends immediately
+- Your license to use FeedEase ends immediately
 - Delete the App from your device
 - All data remains local (you control deletion)
 - No refunds for unused subscription periods (Apple policy)